nWODT-Cobalt/uxa/Library/Taxonomy for Component States/Taxonomy for Component States.md

 `Empty`,  `In progress`, `Filled`

-Note that “Empty” means “empty of user input”, not “empty of any content”.
+“Empty” means “empty of user input”, not “empty of any content”.
 There may still be a placeholder, as a component property.

 **Validation States**

 `No validation`, `Instructions`, `Valid`, `Invalid`

-Note that “Instructions” means “explanations in reaction to user input”, not persistent help text.
+“Instructions” means “explanations in reaction to user input”, not persistent help text.
 There may still be persistent help text, independently from instructions, as a component property.

 **Others**

 The states listed above are the most common.
-Further states should be considered on a case-by-case basis, such as “visited” for links or “dragged” for draggable elements.
+Further states should be considered on a case-by-case basis, such as “visited” for links, “dragged” for draggable elements or “highlighted” for search results or deep-link targets.

 ## How-To